dyhes/zulip/zerver/webhooks/zapier/doc.md

 1. Follow the instructions to select a Trigger App and Event (**When this happens ...** (Step 1)).
    This could be an app like Trello, Gmail, Calendar, or anything else.

-1. **Do this ...** (Step 2): Search for Zulip, and click on the Zulip icon.
+1. **Do this ...** (Step 2): Search for Aloha, and click on the Aloha icon.
 Follow the instructions.

-1. At some point, Zapier will ask you to sign in with your Zulip credentials.
+1. At some point, Zapier will ask you to sign in with your Aloha credentials.
 Use the email address and API key of the bot you created above.

 1. Fill out the topic/recipient/message content fields as desired.